cogniscient-io/cogniscient/examples/fireworks.md

 ### 📌 Prompt

-> Design a memory-efficient data structure to control 48 fireworks launch channels in an embedded system.
-Use as little memory as possible.
-Explain your code and why this structure is optimal.
+> I'm thinking of building a fireworks controller.
+It's going to have 48 channels.
+Can you write some code to store the state of each channel?

 ---